anamikalodhi01/PRODIGY_WD_02/README.md

-Tic-Tac-Toe Web application
+Description

-To build a tic-tac-toe web application, you can use HTML, CSS, and JavaScript.
+To build a tic-tac-toe web application using HTML, CSS, and JavaScript.
+HTML is used to structure the elements of the application.
 By implementing functions to handle user clicks, track game state, and check for winning conditions, you can create an interactive and engaging tic-tac-toe game.
-With these technologies and functionalities, users can play against each other or against an Al opponent, aiming to get three markers in a row to win the game. write a readme file for this task for github
+With these technologies and functionalities, users can play against each other or against an AI opponent, aiming to get three markers in a row to win the game.

+Features
+Two Player Mode: Basic functionality for two players to play against each other.
+AI Opponent: Option to play against an AI with varying difficulty levels.
+Winning and Draw Conditions: Automatically checks and declares the winner or a draw.
+Reset Functionality: Easily reset the game board for a new match.
+User-Friendly Interface: An interactive and easy-to-use interface.
+Technologies Used
+HTML: To structure the web application.
+CSS: To style the web application.
+JavaScript: To implement the functionality of the game.